The Best Coffee Chillers for Fast and Undiluted Iced Coffee

 Whiskey Stones For Chilling Your Coffee

-The stones will not affect the flavor of your coffee at all, and obviously there is no dilution of your beverage.
+The stones maintain the flavor integrity of your coffee and crucially prevent any dilution of your drink.

-You will need to freeze these for about three hours and just drop them into your beverage.
+Freeze these stones for about three hours before adding them to your beverage.

 reusable ice cubes steel whiskey stones